anbansal27/Products-Api/README.md

 	* Startup files
 	* Extensions for setting up Swagger
 	* Products Controller to handle requests
-	* Log files - generated when the app executes
+	* Log files are generated in the `logs` folder when the app executes

 * Products.Api.Application - Core project containing the Business Logic for :
 	* Product Service to handle and process requests from the Products Controller